Imagine this: Better training. More agents. Streamlined technology. A vacation. You name it, you get it.

 Use these three metrics to clarify how your existing customers contribute to your Annual Recurring Revenue (ARR) each year compared to the fresh crop of customers sales brings in.

-Then, look to other metrics and categories that are said to have soft ROI.
-They help you shave down operational costs (hiking final profits), but they don’t have a direct correlation to new or predictable revenue.
-Still, they’re often indicators of long-term impacts to your bottom line – like retention, lower FTE costs and increased CLV.
+Then, look to other metrics and categories that have soft ROI.
+They help you shave operational costs (hiking final profits), but they don’t have a direct correlation to new or predictable revenue.
+Still, they often point to impacts to your bottom line – like retention, lower FTE costs and increased CLV.

-Categories and metrics like productivity, agent turnover, IVR Containment Rate, Average Handle Time, and First Call Resolution all link up closely with the costs of a call center (and the potential gains).
+Your agents’ productivity, agent turnover, IVR Containment Rate, Average Handle Time, and Active Contact Resolution are all associated with the costs of a call center (and the potential gains).

 We know that companies in the U.S. lose out on a collective $450+ billion because of poor productivity.
 So, how does your agents’ productivity impact your revenue and profits?
 And, what’s your agent turnover rate?
 How much did you save your company in new hire costs by reducing that rate?
-In a 100-seat contact center, reducing turnover by 5% can save $176k to $600k.
+Using average turnover costs and your agents’ salary info, we know in a 100-seat contact center, reducing turnover by 5% can save $176k to $600k.

 Add up everything that’s in the green, and you get your total to plug into the ROI equation.